 Have you ever wondered how some children act one way in public while others act a completely different way?
-Do you want to teach your children manners, but don’t know where to start and don’t have to time to learn all the ins and out of manners.
+Do you want to teach your children manners and respect, but don’t know where to start and don’t have to time to learn all the ins and out of basic manners.
 This busy mom’s guide to teaching your children manners is for you!

 Busy Mom’s Guide to Teaching Your Children Manners

 Be a Good Manners Model

 Children often imitate what they see at home.
 It doesn’t take any extra time to be polite yourself.
 If you want your children to have good manners in school and at home etc, using good manners with family members and in public will help to show your child how you act.
 Talking about why you act in those ways will help her to understand why it is important to be polite to people.

 Call Attention to Examples of Bad Manners

 I have to admit that I talk behind people’s backs.
 If their kids are acting up or showing bad behavior and bad manners, you better believe I’m “that” mom in the car who brings it up into conversation about how that wasn’t nice.

 When you see an example of someone using “bad manners” (i.e. not being kind to a salesperson, talking on their phone at inappropriate times, etc.), talk about the list of bad manners with your child.
 Talk about what action would have been nicer to the other person and what they should have done instead.
 Just make sure that you’re out of earshot before having the conversation!